-We offer special make up orders/custom garments for any students who may require it.
-If you think this may be you, please contact the Uniform Shop as soon as possible to arrange an earlier appointment to allow time for the garment to be made.
-Our SMU service does not include alterations.
+We offer custom sizing for any students who may require it.
+If you think this may be you, please contact the Uniform Shop as soon as possible to arrange an earlier appointment - custom items have a lead time of 3 months.